Our Verdict

 Our Analysis and Test Results

 Finishing right at the top of the entire group of cordless blowers, the closest competition to the Ego's performance is the Makita XBU02PT1.
-The Makita can't quite compare to the power of the Power+, failing to levitate the beach ball quite as high and couldn't move sand from as far away.
-These blowers both are about the same when it comes to ergonomics and have comparable list prices.
-The Ego definitely has an edge when it comes to battery life but is a bit louder than the Makita.
+The Makita can't quite compare to the power of the Ego, failing to levitate the beach ball quite as high, and couldn't move sand from as far away.
+These blowers are about the same when it comes to ergonomics and have comparable list prices.
+The Ego definitely has an edge when it comes to battery life, but is a bit louder than the Makita.
 Basically, we would recommend the Ego over the Makita for just about anyone, with the exception of someone who already owns Makita tools and wants to keep the same battery system across the board.

 Power